Updated: 6/28/2021 (originally published on 6/25/2021)

 - That the hurt individual suffered actual losses or damages.

 There are strict construction guidelines and inspections, including occupancy inspections and certifications.
 The most common form of failure is human error and sometimes greed in which issues were known yet not addressed due to concerns about financial loss.
-Here, in Florida, the more common cause of a building collapse or destruction is due to hurricanes, “soft ground” or sinkholes, and water-related issues – not generally human-error.
+Here, in Florida, the more common cause of a building collapse or destruction is due to hurricanes, “soft ground” or sinkholes, and water-related issues – not generally human error.
 However, building collapses and failures is not always related to weather conditions or environmental issues.
 And, although rare, surprisingly, building collapses around the country and world are not uncommon.

-In regards to the scene in Miami Florida the next few hours, days, and weeks law enforcement and rescue personal, along with building inspectors and engineers will be devoted to rescuing operations in the short term and recovery later on, only then will authorities concentrate on understanding how this incident occurred and why, was it preventable and how to ensure something like this does not occur again or building damage and loss of life is mitigated in the future.
+In regards to the scene in Miami Florida the next few hours, days, and weeks law enforcement and rescue personnel, along with building inspectors and engineers will be devoted to rescuing operations in the short term and recovery later on, only then will authorities concentrate on understanding how this incident occurred and why, was it preventable and how to ensure something like this does not occur again or building damage and loss of life is mitigated in the future.

 Right now, while the rescue and recovery operation is going on in full sight of the media, authorities are in the background asking questions and preventing the destruction or loss of key evidence, documentation, which can possibly help uncover what went wrong and why.
 When authorities start their investigation.